mozilla/fxa-auth-db-mysql/docs/DB_API.md

 Returns:

-* success - an array of account devices (aka Session Tokens)
+* success - an array of client instances connected to the account
 * error:
     * an error from the underlying storage engine (wrapped in error.wrap())

 ## .resetAccount(uid, data) ##

 Resets the account specified by `uid` using the fields provided in `data`.
-Deletes all tokens and devices related to this account.
+Deletes all tokens and clientInstances related to this account.

 Parameters: